- Outdoor Drop Toilet

 - ACT weather can be very hot or cold, please bring appropriate clothing and bedding.

 - Please note that you will be responsible to getting your belongings up there and back - this includes firewood purchases.

-It is expected that you will leave Nil Desperandum as you found it.
+It is expected that you will leave the property as you found it.
 This includes cleaning the BBQ if you use it, sweeping the floors when you leave and taking your rubbish with you.

-The water supply at Nil Desperandum comes from a rainwater tank.
-Tidbinbilla Nature Reserve does not treat the water from the rainwater tank at Nil Desperandum, so using it for drinking or cleaning is at your own risk.
-You might want to boil the rainwater before consumption or bring your own water supply when you come to stay.
+The water supply comes from an untreated rainwater tank, so using it for drinking or cleaning is at your own risk.
+We suggest boiling rainwater before consumption or brining your own water supply for your stay.

-Nil Desperandum was originally built by a method of construction known as pise, or rammed earth.
+Nil Desperandum was built by a method of construction known as pise, or rammed earth.
 Because of this, staying at Nil Desperandum is a unique experience that takes you back in time.
-The walls of the property require care and damage to them may result in you being ch
+The walls of the property require care and damage to them may result in your being charged for repairs.

 Map & Directions

 Nil Desperandum, ACT, Australia, Paddys River 2620